 The Baumann family, originally from Ohio, consisted of five siblings, three of whom (Jacob, Sophia (Welch), and Carline) settled in Nevada in the 1870s.
 The collection consists primarily of correspondence to and from the Baumann siblings as well as other documents from their family.
 Additionally, the collection includes correspondence to John Piper of the Piper's Opera House in Virginia City, Nevada regarding booking performers for the venue.

-Overview Robert Bridges (1914-1989) worked at the U.S. Mint in San Francsico.
+Robert Bridges (1914-1989) He served as a Staff Sergeant in the U. S. Marine Corps during WWII and was honorably discharged in December 1945.
+Before joining the Marines, Bridges worked on both the Golden Gate and Bay bridges.
+After his return from war and his discharge from the military, he joined the U.S. Mint in San Francisco.
 The collection contains papers and ephemera collected by him while working at the U.S. Mint as well as events he attended during that time period.

 The Byers family lived and worked in various positions on the west coast of the United States, including Oregon and Nevada.
 The collection contains primarily letters to Jessie Byers with an additional birthday card to Mildred Lane and a few photographs.